 Wife of the Deputy Prime Minister

-Mirian Gonzalez-Durantez is no ordinary politician’s wife.
-For a start she turned her nose up at the usual campaigning in the election and got on with her high flying corporate lawyer day job, describing the media interest as “patronizing”.
+Miriam Gonzalez-Durantez is no ordinary politician’s wife.
+For a start she turned her nose up at the usual campaigning in the election and got on with her highflying corporate lawyer day job, describing the media interest as “patronising”.
 As a former EU official and the daughter of a Spanish Senator, her knowledge of the world of politics rivals her husband’s.
-She is renowned for knowing her own mind with a thick skin in contrast to her stylish looks.
+She is renowned for knowing her own mind, with a thick skin in contrast to her stylish looks.
 Clegg definitely seeks her advice and pillow talk in this household is likely to be highly political.

 Helen Duffett acts as a bridge between the party establishment and the membership.
 She is credited with a huge improvement in the effectiveness and relevance of party communications.
 As Honorary President of Liberal Youth, Associate Editor of Liberal Democrat Voice, and host of regular online Q&A sessions with Lib Dem Ministers, she is, unlike most messengers, widely liked – which assists her greatly in the role.